 - ACRES reports must also be submitted as part of an online database.
 ACRES stands for the Assessment, Cleanup, and Redevelopment Exchange System.
 It provides the EPA Office of Brownfields and Land Revitalization an analytical system to track and measure performance of all the various Brownfields grants.
 Once online, the information below is requested.

-- Number of applicants entering the EWDJT program.
+- Number of applicants entering the JT program.

-- Number of participants completing the EWDJT program.
+- Number of participants completing the JT program.

-- Number of veteran applicants entering the EWDJT program.
+- Number of veteran applicants entering the JT program.